block-foundation/index-decentralized-applications/README.md

 * [Orbit](https://github.com/haadcode/orbit): Distributed, serverless, peer-to-peer chat application on IPFS.
 * [Patchwork](https://github.com/ssbc/patchwork): A decentralized app for messaging and sharing, built on Secure Scuttlebutt (SSB).
 An alternate interface is [Patchbay](https://github.com/ssbc/patchbay).
 * [Pollen](https://github.com/maxtheaxe/pollen): A Python-written decentralized messaging service that operates without an internet or mesh connection.
+* [Ricochet](https://ricochet.im/): Ricochet presents a unique take on instant messaging that ensures your privacy by not trusting any third party.
+It operates over the Tor network.
+* [SimpleX chat](https://github.com/simplex-chat/simplex-chat): A terminal-based chat application with an emphasis on user privacy.
+It doesn't use any global user identifiers, even random ones, and it supports group chats and file sending.
+A mobile app is planned.

 ### VOIP

 * [Element (formerly Riot)](https://element.io): A collaborative client for the web offering chat, VOIP video, file transfer, and end-to-end crypto functionalities.
+* [Roll-Call](https://rollcall.audio): Roll-Call offers free and reliable audio calls to everyone through browser peer-to-peer connections.

 ### Calendar and Events